JDMukiibs/smart_class_api_consumer/README.md

 ## Running the app

-If you have Android Studio, it simply a matter of cloning the project and clicking play.
+If you have Android Studio, it is simply a matter of cloning the project and clicking play.
 In order to fully be able to test the uploading of images and creation of a report.
 You'll need to run the server whose code can be found in the aforementioned repository.
 In the readME of the repo, you'll also see that there is a link to the final model used.

 ### Demo